 One of the only summer activities you can’t do around Burke Lake is swim.
 If the weather is hot, plan to visit in the morning before it gets too steamy.
 Better yet, rent a campsite and you can enjoy sunrise or sunset over the lake.

 Burke Lake is at 7315 Ox Road in Fairfax Station Virginia.
+Check the park website for more information and seasonal hours.
 Admission is free to Fairfax County residents and on weekdays but there is a $10 non-resident fee on weekends.

 Please share your feedback in the comments below or join us on Facebook, Twitter, Pinterest, and Instagram for more places to visit, things to do, and travel in and from Northern Virginia and the Washington DC region.